Blankenfelde-Mahlow: Transport

 Blankenfelde-Mahlow is located on the federal highway B 96 between the Berlin state border (district Tempelhof-Schöneberg) and Zossen, the state road L 40 between Potsdam and King Wusterhausen and the L 76 to Teltow.
 The nearest motorway junction is Rangsdorf on the Federal Highway 10 (southern Berliner Ring).

 Since 1992, Blankenfelde-Mahlow is with the stations Mahlow and Blankenfelde (Kr Teltow-Fläming) again with the S-Bahn line 2 from Berlin on the Dresden train, after this originally to Rangsdorf going connection in 1961 in the course of the construction of the Berlin Wall and separated was set.
 Terminus is now Blankenfelde.

 With the regional train you can reach Blankenfelde and Dahlewitz via the Regional Express lines RE 5 Rostock / Stralsund-Berlin-Elsterwerda / Wünsdorf-Waldstadt and RE 7 Dessau-Berlin-Wünsdorf-Waldstadt.

-In the immediate vicinity there is the airport Berlin-Schönefeld (SXF), which was extended to Berlin Brandenburg Airport (BER), which is not yet in operation.
-It will be reachable from Blankenfelde-Mahlow by train or car in fifteen minutes.
+In the immediate vicinity there is the Berlin Brandenburg Airport (BER).
+It is reachable from Blankenfelde-Mahlow by train or car in fifteen minutes.